Our Guide to Military Scholarships for Veterans, Dependents, and Spouses

 Military Spouse Scholarships

-Military spouse scholarships target the men and women who love and support a servicemember.
+Military spouse scholarships target the men and women who love and support a service member.
 They are designed to make college more affordable and may be less competitive than awards open to non-military-associated students since fewer people are eligible.

 Here is a list of military spouse scholarships: